tim-batten/test-dialer-services/dialer-solution-aws/services/README.md

 ## Example build and run

-Say you've just pulled the lcme-schedule-service and now you want to run it:
+Say you've just pulled the navient-schedule-service and now you want to run it:

-Go into lcme-schedule-service/config, copy ENV_SAMPLE to dev.env, then fill out the config.
+Go into navient-schedule-service/config, copy ENV_SAMPLE to dev.env, then fill out the config.
 Now build and run:

 ```
-cd lcme-services-common
+cd navient-services-common
 npm i
 npm run build
-cd ../lcme-schedule-service
+cd ../navient-schedule-service
 npm i
 npm run build
 npm run dev